Sudheendra-Peddiraju/ASL-Description2Sign/README.md

 - Lightweight
 - Uses GGUF quantized Qwen2-7B with `llama.cpp` backend
 - Designed for CPU-only execution
-- Includes a Gradio/Streamlit app for interactive use
+- Includes a Gradio app for interactive use

-This is the exact version powering your public live demo.
+This is the exact version powering the public live demo.

 ---